Stem-Cell Therapy for Type 1 Diabetes Reduced Patient’s Insulin Needs by 91%

 Editor’s Note: The news shared below is from a recent and promising clinical trial.
 For more information on type 1 diabetes research visit our research portal; to learn more about getting involved with clinical trials, click here.

-The first patient dosed with VX-880—a stem cell-derived potential therapy to treat type 1 diabetes—has experienced a 91% decrease in their daily insulin doses, according to a recent press release.
+The first patient dosed with VX-880—a stem cell-derived potential therapy to treat type 1 diabetes—has experienced a 91 percent decrease in their daily insulin doses, according to a recent press release.

 VX-880 is manufactured using proprietary technology from Vertex Pharmaceuticals, a global biotechnology company that has multiple FDA-approved medications for cystic fibrosis.
 With their sights set on a breakthrough treatment for people with type 1 diabetes, VX-880 is stem cell therapy approach that aims to restore insulin production and stable blood sugar levels.

 What is type 1 diabetes?